Seaside Chats

 February 5 - Undersea Robotics

-Presented by Eric Glidden, University of NC Wilmington-Underwater Vehicle Program
+Presented by Eric Glidden, University of NC Wilmington-Undersea Vehicle Program

 February 12 - Mysteries of Black Corals

-Find out what we've learned about black corals in the Gulf of Mexico through DNA, structure, and age studies.
-Hear about sample collection experiences from the live telepresence trip last August.
+Discussion of black corals in the Gulf through DNA, structure, and age studies, including collections from a live telepresence trip in August 2019.

 Presented by Mercer Brugler, NYC College of Technology (CUNY), Black Coral Lab